Demosthene-OR/fev24_MLOPS_Rakuten-Multimodal-Product-Data-Classification/README.md

     │   └── raw            <- The original, immutable data dump.
     |   |  ├── image_train <- Where you put the images of the train set
     |   |  ├── image_test <- Where you put the images of the predict set
+    ├── docker             <- Files to launch Docker-compose and run a MySQL database with users, authorisation process & the predict function
+    │   └── mysql-data     <- Rakuten_db in MySQL with users and their rights
     │
     ├── logs               <- Logs from training and predicting │